memo-bond/ez-saga/README.md

-# 🧩 Easy Saga — Infra & Saga Orchestration Platform
+# 🧩 EZ Saga — Infra & Saga Orchestration Platform

+## 🧠 Goal of Admin Dashboard

+- Provide a high-level overview, actionable insights, and quick navigation into grouped objects like Sagas, Services, and Systems.

-**Easy Saga** is a developer-first platform to define, manage, and deploy distributed systems with the **Saga Compensation Pattern** — all through a clean, modern UI.
+**EZ Saga** is a developer-first platform to define, manage, and deploy distributed systems with the **Saga Compensation Pattern** — all through a clean, modern UI.

 No CLI.
 No YAML editing.
-Just build systems and services, choose your infrastructure (Redis, MySQL, Kafka, Grafana...), and let Easy Saga generate and manage everything — from Velocity-based Kubernetes manifests to Kafka-driven orchestration.
+Just build systems and services, choose your infrastructure (Redis, MySQL, Kafka, Grafana...), and let EZ Saga generate and manage everything — from Velocity-based Kubernetes manifests to Kafka-driven orchestration.

 ---